SaranyaOri/MAHE_Capstone-Project/README.md

-## Hybrid ML Models for Healthcare Diagnosis
+# Hybrid ML Models for Healthcare Diagnosis

-This repository contains the Python implementation for my MSc Data Science capstone project titled:

-“Hybrid Machine Learning Models for Healthcare Diagnosis”
+This repository contains the Python implementation of “Hybrid Machine Learning Models for Healthcare Diagnosis”

 The project applies multiple machine learning algorithms to a heart disease dataset in order to predict the presence or absence of heart disease based on clinical attributes.

 This implementation supports the analysis and results discussed in the final project report submitted as part of the Coursera Capstone – Data Science in Stratified Healthcare and Precision Medicine.

-Dataset Description
+**Dataset Description**

-The dataset used in this project is the Heart Disease dataset, which includes clinical features such as:
+The dataset used in this project is the Heart Disease dataset.

-Age

-Sex

-Chest pain type

-Resting blood pressure

-Cholesterol level

-Maximum heart rate achieved

-Exercise-induced angina

 The target variable indicates whether a patient has heart disease (binary classification).

 The dataset was preprocessed and directly used for exploratory analysis and model training.

-Objective of the Project
+**Objective of the Project**

 The main objectives of this project are: